 San Diego cruise terminal

-San Diego cruise port terminal is very close to the center of the city.
-It is located at the B Street Pier at 1140 Harbor Drive.
-The airport is 5 ml away from the port.
+San Diego cruise terminal is very close to downtown, being located at B Street Pier (at 1140 Harbor Drive).
+The Airport is just 5 mi (8 km) from the cruise port.

-It is used if more than 4 vessels are in port or if the "B Street" terminal in not operational due to maintenance works.
+It is used if more than 4 vessels are in port or if the "B Street" Terminal is not operational (generally due to maintenance works).

-Both San Diego Cruise port terminals offer wide range of passengers’ facilities.
+Both San Diego cruise port terminals offer a wide range of passenger-use facilities.
 Parking fees are USD 10–20 daily (Port Authority subject to change).

-B Street pier has 5 wharves.
-Wharf 1 and 2 are on the north side, wharf 3 is on the west and wharf 4 and 5 are on the south side.
-Wharves 1,2,4 and 5 can accommodate bigger cruise ships.
-Smaller vessels dock at wharf 3.
+B Street Pier has 5x wharves.
+Wharf 1 and Wharf 2 are on the north side, Wharf 3 is on the west and Wharf 4 and Wharf 5 are on the south side.
+Wharves 1, 2, 4 and 5 can accommodate bigger cruise liners.
+Smaller vessels dock at Wharf 3.
+In October 2017, at B Street Cruise Terminal was installed a new passenger boarding bridge.

 San Diego tours, shore excursions, hotels